banner image

 Eurobodalla Road Safety Plan 2019-22

-Our road safety plan aims to drive road related trauma down for our community, our families and the 1.5 million visitors who come here annually.
+Our road safety plan aims to reduce road related trauma for our community and visitors as they drive, bus, scooter, cycle and walk around Eurobodalla.

-We accept our responsibility for the local and regional road network whilst highlighting our reliance on funding from the NSW and Australian Governments to deliver a whole of network approach including local road safety behavioural programs.
+We accept our responsibility for the local and regional road network while highlighting our reliance on funding from the NSW and Australian Governments to deliver a whole of network approach including local road safety behavioural programs.

-The plan will identify and prioritise road safety projects for the next three years and provide crucial support for grant funding applications.
-We will continue to advocate for funding on behalf of our community to implement the key directions within the plan.
+• The updated plan will identify and prioritise road safety projects for the next three years and provide crucial support for grant funding applications.

-Mobile phone detection cameras - Are you driving blind?
+Mobile phone detection cameras

-Mobile phone detection cameras are now operating in Eurobodalla.
+• Mobile phone detection cameras are now operating in Eurobodalla.

-Drivers will cop a $344 fine - $457 in a school zone - and five demerit points.
+• Drivers will cop a $387 fine - $514 in a school zone - and five demerit points.

-Just taking your eyes off the road for longer than two seconds doubles the risk of a crash.
+• Just taking your eyes off the road for longer than two seconds doubles the risk of a crash.

-A short lapse of concentration can have lifelong consequences.
+• A short lapse of concentration can have lifelong consequences.

-Double demerits - think twice before breaking the rules
+Double demerits: think twice before breaking the rules

 The ‘Double Demerits - Enforcement' road safety campaign was developed to encourage safe driver behaviour on our roads.
 The campaign reminds drivers and riders that during double demerit periods the consequences for breaking the road rules are more severe.